Theo Todman's Web Page - Notes Pages

 - Languages - Thai

-- Progress (if any) in the current quarter can be obtained from the relevant section of my Summary Task List3, and YTD in the current & future “automatic” editions of this report.
+- Progress (if any) in the current quarter can be obtained from the relevant section of my Summary Task List5, and YTD in the current & future “automatic” editions of this report.

 Plans for the Near Future

-- Because of focus on higher priority projects – and because of the use of dog-walking time for my Thesis reading – I’ve maintained the reduced planned time on this project at 2 hours a week for the coming Quarter (and probably for the rest of the current Academic year).
+- Despite the focus on higher priority projects – and the use of dog-walking time for my Thesis reading – I’ve increased the planned time on this project marginally to 3 hours a week for the coming Quarter (and probably for the rest of the current Academic year) to enable progress on Biblical Hebrew & Greek.

-- While I’ve decided to leave the full task list below in place, little progress will be made in the near future other than on the first four groupings (General, Thai, Biblical Hebrew & Greek and Other Scripts).
+- While I’ve decided to leave the full task list below in place, little progress will be made in the near future other than on Biblical Hebrew & Greek, on both of which I’ve scheduled 15 minutes a day as a regular task.

 - I’ve made my ‘Ling’ website pages easier to read on my iPhone, so may pick up on reading these when I have the opportunity between my philosophical reading.